Embedded Systems Architecture: Processor Classification Guide

 ARM

-ARM is one of the leading suppliers of microprocessor technology, offering the widest range of microprocessor cores to address the performance, power and cost requirements for almost all application markets.
-Arguably ARM core offers the best Power-Performance ratio and is the most used in the battery-operated embedded segments especially with the mass proliferation of smart phones.
+ARM is one of the leading suppliers of microprocessor technology, offering the widest range of processor cores for performance, power, and cost requirements.
+The ARM embedded system architecture delivers arguably the best power-performance ratio and dominates battery-operated embedded segments — particularly with the proliferation of smartphones and IoT devices.

 • VFP – Vector Floating Point Units